Encounter (South Korean TV series)

 Encounter (Korean: 남자친구) is a 2018 South Korean television series starring Song Hye-kyo and Park Bo-gum.

-It aired on tvN on Wednesdays and Thursdays at 21:30 (KST) time slot from November 28, 2018, to January 24, 2019 for 16 episodes.
+It aired on tvN from November 28, 2018 to January 24, 2019, every Wednesday and Thursday at 21:30 (KST).
 It is one of the highest-rated Korean dramas in cable television history.

-Internationally, the series streams via ViuTV and Viki, and has been sold to several South East Asian countries, as well as Mnet Japan which will air it in over 100 countries.
+A commercial success, Encounter's broadcasting rights were sold to several countries outside South Korea, and is also available for streaming globally in over 100 territories via Viki in Europe and the Americas, Viu in Southeast Asia, and IQIYI.
+In 2021, it was made available on Netflix.

 Synopsis

 Brought together by fate, a woman who seems to have everything and a young man who seems to have nothing decide to give up an ordinary life to be together.
 Cha Soo-hyun (Song Hye-kyo), daughter of a politician, lives a pathetic life guided by others.
-She was sold off (married) to a rich family, only to divorce her husband because of his affair.
-Her former mother-in-law adds as a condition to her divorce that Soo-hyun must (continue to) attend that family's functions, such as funerals, etc., when called.
+She was "sold-off" by marrying to a rich family, only to divorce her husband because of his affair.
+Her former mother-in-law adds as a condition to her divorce that Soo-hyun must attend that family's functions when called.

 One day while on a business trip in Cuba, she meets Kim Jin-hyuk (Park Bo-gum), a free-spirited guy.
 They spend time together.
 After they go back to South Korea, he meets her again but as an employee in the Donghwa Hotel, which she received as alimony.
-They are attracted to each other, yet only their fate will decide whether they can end up being together.
+They are attracted to each other, yet only their fate will decide whether they can end up together.